x

 The Whitfield family is also suing the officers and the city.
 The civil case is on hold until the criminal case is decided.

-The attorney for the officers tells 13News the judge has ruled out criminal use of the taser in the trial.
+The attorney for the officers told 13News the judge has ruled out criminal use of the taser in the trial.
 The officers will only be tried for restraining Whitfield on the floor.
 The defense may bring up the arguments to dismiss the case again at trial.

 Before You Leave, Check This Out